Faculty Development Grants

-Applications are due October 16 of each year and are submitted through the same procedure as the faculty development grants.
+Applications are due by noon on October 15 of each year and are submitted through the same procedure as the faculty development grants (If the 15th falls on a weekend, the applications will be due the following Monday).
 All applications for Summer Stipends must use the printable form available here or on the Provost's Viking Web page.

 Tenured and tenure-track faculty members and senior lecturers are eligible to apply for the stipend.
 Awards for summer stipends are $5,000.
 Applicants applying for a summer stipend cannot apply for a faculty development grant to work on the same project during the summer.

 Summer stipend grants are evaluated with the same criteria as the faculty development proposals.
 Grant recipients must submit a final report by the end of the fall semester immediately following the summer grant period.